Are Tennessee Vital Records Open to the Public?

 - The time and place of the event

 - Relationship to the person named on the certificate

-- Additional information listed on the certificate, such as the mother's and father's name.
+- Additional information is listed on the certificate, such as the mother's and father's name.

 How Do I Obtain Tennessee Vital Records?

-Some third-party aggregate sites also manage and disseminate publicly available vital records.
+Publicly available vital records are managed and disseminated by some third-party aggregate sites.
 These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on third party sites, the requesting party will be required to provide:
+To find a record using the search engines on third-party sites, the requesting party will be required to provide:

-- The name of someone involved providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile.

 Informational copies are transcripts of vital records issued to requestors without a direct or legal interest with the original owner of the certificate.
 Therefore, requesters cannot use them for identification purposes.
 On the other hand, certified copies are intended for identification purposes and are only issued to persons directly claiming the named person on the certificate or record.